brianhealey/llama-snakes/README.md

 # LLM Snakes Game

-A two-player grid-based game where LLMs play against each other.
+A multi-player grid-based game where LLMs play against each other.
 Each player moves through a grid, leaving a trail behind them.
 Once a cell is visited, it cannot be visited again.
-The game ends when a player has no valid moves remaining.
+Players are eliminated when they have no valid moves remaining, and the last player standing wins.

 ## Game Rules

+- **Players**: 2-10 players (default 2)
 - **Grid**: Configurable NxN grid (default 12x12)
 - **Starting Positions**: Players start at random positions at least 3 cells apart
 - **Moves**: Each turn, a player moves one cell in a direction: up, down, left, or right
 - **Trail**: Every visited cell becomes part of a player's trail and is permanently blocked
-- **Win Condition**: A player wins when their opponent has no valid moves
+- **Elimination**: A player is eliminated when they have no valid moves
-- **Loss Condition**: A player loses when they cannot move in any direction without revisiting a cell
+- **Win Condition**: The last player remaining wins the game

 ## Installation